KSP-KOS/KOS/doc/source/structures/misc/string.rst

         * - :meth:`CONTAINS(string)`
           - boolean
-          - True if the given string is contained within this string (case sensitive)
+          - True if the given string is contained within this string
         * - :meth:`ENDSWITH(string)`
           - boolean
-          - True if this string ends with the given string (case sensitive)
+          - True if this string ends with the given string
         * - :meth:`FIND(string)`
           - integer
           - Returns the index of the first occurrence of the given string in this string (starting from 0)